needle-tools/ar-simulation/Readme.md

 Our goal are fast iteration times in the Editor for a range of AR applications we and partner companies build.
 These usually consist of placing and interacting with objects from different angles.
 We just needed a way to "simulate" an AR device in the Editor, not a full-blown additional framework!

 Fortunately, Unity provides the ability to build exactly that using the [XR plugin architecture]()(https://blogs.unity3d.com/2020/01/24/unity-xr-platform-updates/): a custom XR provider that works in the Editor and Desktop builds.
+There were quite some challenges, especially around Input System support (we support old/both/new modes now) and touch injection (there's a private Input.SimulateTouch API that is also used by the DeviceSimulator package).
+Plus, the usual amount of Unity bugs and crashes; we are pretty confident that we worked around most of them and sent bug reports for the others.

 #### Comparison between MARS and ARSimulation
 | ⚔ | ARSimulation | MARS |